Is It Safe To Eat Pizza Left Out Overnight In The Box?

 Freezing

-If you happen to have leftover pizza that you don’t plan to consume immediately but rather after a few days, it’s important to store the slices in the freezer within two hours of delivery or after it comes out of the oven.
+If you happen to have leftover pizza that you don’t plan to consume immediately but rather after a few days, it’s important to store the slices in the freezer within two hours of delivery or after they come out of the oven.
 To prevent bacteria growth, it’s crucial to set your freezer temperature to the correct level, which is -18°C (0°F).

 The FDA’s storing and freezing recommendations suggest that you can safely freeze pizza for 1 to 2 months.
 It won’t likely hurt you to freeze it longer than this, but it will start to degrade in flavor and texture due to ice crystallization and the ill effects of freezer burn.